laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > (k \* 2&pi;)/(I \* Impulses Per Rotation) = &delta;currentDt / &delta;t

 As the left-hand of the equation only contains constants and the dragfactor, this means that the dragfactor can be determined through linear regression (see [[5]](#5) and [[6]](#6)) for the collection of datapoints where x is the time since the start of the recovery phase and y is the currentDt.
+The dragfactor then can be determined through the slope of the resulting function.
+As linear regression algorithm, OLS was chosen as it delivered decent results in the tests, it has a O(1) complexity and can be easily implemented to work on continous datastreams.

 ### Linear distance